autoSteve/acMqtt/README.md

 * The level numbers: `lvl=0/255`, which will use the level tag
 * The level tags: `lvl=Option 1/Option 2`, which will look up the level number

-And futher for `select` only, if it is desirable to allow CBus levels other than the specific select levels to be set then alter the `selectExact` variable in the *MQTT send receive* script, otherwise that script will force the level to be set to the nearest select level.
+Further, for `select` only, if it is desirable to allow CBus levels other than the specific select levels to be set then alter the `selectExact` variable in the *MQTT send receive* script, otherwise that script will force the level to be set to the nearest select level.

 A special case exists to use `lvl=` with a lighting group sensor.
 This is where it is preferred to present the CBus level display text instead of the group level (or any display text by using the format `lvl=State zero:0/State one:1`, which will not look up the level tag).